 The lowest performing impact category (higher impact results than average) is ozone depletion.
-It is the only category where impacts were greater than the industry average.
-Since non-granite stone flooring requires re-sealing every five years, it was assumed that a silicone-based sealing for limestone flooring was applied as part of regular maintenance.
+It is the only category where impacts were

 The addition of the sealer contributed significantly when comparing Polycor to industry-average results.
-Other natural stone flooring when the energy consumed during processing is varied by +/-20% from the estimate used in this study.
-The resulting variation in the total life cycle impacts is about 8%, implying that the system is not sensitive to this assumed value.
-Another parameter that affects the overall life cycle impacts is the thickness of limestone flooring.
+Other natural stone flooring manufacturers may or may not include this as part of their maintenance activities.
+Sensitivity analysis Based on the recommendation provided by Polycor, impacts for processor operations specific to a square meter of limestone flooring was assumed to match the average stone processing for a square meter of limestone.
+A sensitivity analysis was performed to check the robustness of the results when the energy consumed during processing is varied by +/-20% from the estimate used in this study.
+The resulting variation in the total life cycle impacts is about 8%, implying that the system is not sensitive to this thickness of limestone flooring.
 The thickness of stone flooring studied varied up to 2 inches.
-Results have been presented for a typical interior thickness of 0.5 inches, but as the functional mass of varies with the thickness, the impacts also vary.
-A sensitivity analysis has thus been of natural stone in alignment with green building practices.
+Results have been presented for a typical interior conducted for various thicknesses of limestone flooring used for different thickness of 0.5 inches, but as the functional mass of varies with the thickness, the impacts also vary.
+A sensitivity analysis has thus been flooring applications.
+For the thickness of 2 inches and larger, the variation throughout its life cycle.